frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | **Scale** | Global replication | Global replication |
 | **Best For** | Traditional SQL apps | Key-value workloads |

+> 💡 **Use Cases in simple words:**
+>
+> "I choose between Aurora Global and DynamoDB Global Tables based on my needs:
+> - **Aurora Global:** I use it when I need SQL queries and ACID transactions globally.
+For example, banking apps where I need strong consistency for money transfers.
+> - **DynamoDB Global Tables:** I use it when I need fast key-value lookups globally.
+For example, a gaming app where I need to read user profiles quickly, and eventual consistency is okay."

 ---

 ## ⚖️ 8.
 AWS Processing Services